 How many of us gave up and ignored the garden in August, the heat driving us indoors?
 Raise your hand if that’s you.
-It was definitely me.
-It was too dang hot, and the perennial beds were one big, complicated mess.
+It was me.
+It was too hot, and the perennial beds were one big, complicated mess.
 I opted to let the plants fend for themselves.
-As I look forward to the cooler days and nights of September, I’m sort of regretting that decision—-the weeds took over.
+As I look forward to the cooler days and nights of September, I’m regretting that decision—-the weeds took over.
 So, chore number one on the September garden chores list is weeds.
 Take a quick stroll through your garden and check the weeds.
 Check yourself too, and see if you can id them.
+Learn your weeds.
 Every gardener worth their weight in zucchini needs to know the competition.
-Learn your weeds.

 1. September Garden Chores: Weed War

-Weeding aims to stop the weed seeds from spreading, and hopefully, lessen the weeds for next season.
+Weeding aims to stop the weed seeds from spreading and, hopefully, lessen the weeds for the next season.

 If there’s no time for pulling, use super sharp snipers and cut those flowering-soon-to-be-seeds off.
-This buys some time and helps reduce the spread.
-Remember, one year’s seed is seven year’s weed.
+Seed head removal buys some time and helps reduce the spread.
+Remember, one year’s seed is seven years’ weed.

-Avoid mucking around too much in wet soil, though.
-If you can reach across, instead of stepping on wet soil, do so.
+Avoid mucking around too much in wet soil.
+If you can reach across, instead of stepping on damp soil, do so.
 Rake up the soil when finished to reduce compaction and runoff.

 Do dispose of the weeds.
-Unless you’re a composting guru, it’s probably best to throw weeds out with the trash.
+Unless you’re a composting guru, throwing weeds out with the trash is probably best.

-Compost needs to be hot to destroy the weed seeds.
+The compost needs to be hot to destroy the weed seeds.
 Turning up the temperature is as easy as turning the compost pile, but for the beginner, skip adding the weeds for now.
 You want your first go at composting to be successful.
-You don’t want to spread weeds into the garden directly from your compost bin next year.
+Next year, you don’t want to spread weeds into the garden directly from your compost bin.
 For more information on weeds and compost, click here on Weed Science Society of America’s site.
 (Lots of other great information on this site, as well.
 All about weeds.)
 And because some weeds are good to keep, read here.